Design-Computing/Design-Computing.github.io/md/week2.md

 ## Introduction

-- This week we will get an overview of all the components of the Python syntax.
-Theoretically, you will be able to do **any** programming task after this week ;-).
+- This week we will get an overview of all the components of the Python syntax. _Theoretically_, you will be able to do **any** programming task after this week.

-- More details about the development environment.
+- More details about your development environment.

 - How to ask questions and the three step process to general problem solving.

 # Clinic

 Getting the basics right is the key to being able to do this course.
-It's vital that you finish week 1's work as soon as possible.
+It's vital that you finish week 1's work or you'll struggle with the rest of the course.

-If you didn't get a suite of beautiful green ticks last week, then the first thing we're going to do is fix that for you.
+If you didn't get a suite of beautiful green ticks last week, then you need to talk to a tutor as soon as you can.

 ### _Your Name_

-A lot of people are still called _Your Name_.
+Some people are still called _Your Name_.
 Let's fix that first!

 Your name in the faces means that we can learn your names faster.
 It also means that when you push your work to GitHub and we mark it, we know who has done the work.
 If you don't give us the information, the _repo_ has marks, but _you_ don't.